ThirtySomething/YAIP/README.md

 ## Doxygen documentation ##

-The doxygen documentation can be generated when you need it.
-The config file is located here:
+The doxygen documentation can be generated.
+The config file is located at:

 <pre>
 doxygen\YAIP++.doxy